Adolphe Thiers: Place in history

-The historian Pierre Guiral wrote in 1986: "He was a founder, the Washington of France, a man full of weaknesses but an uncontested patriot.
-He founded the first French Republic which survived.
-He expelled the Prussians from France.
-From the Restoration, when he founded the journal called "The National", to 1871, when he defended the nation against divisions which threatened to destroy it, he was national."
+The historian Pierre Guiral wrote in: "Adolphe Thiers, ou, De la nécessite en politique" in 1986: "He was a founder, the Washington of France, a man full of weaknesses but an uncontested patriot.
+He expelled the Prussians from France (in the Franco-Prussian War).
+From the July Revolution, when he founded the journal called 'The National', to 1871, when he defended the nation against divisions which threatened to destroy it, he was national."

 Legacy

 The reconstructed Hôtel Thiers on Place Saint-Georges in Paris became, after his death, the headquarters of the Fondation Dosne-Thiers, which now is part of Institute of France.
 It contains his library, his archives and a collection of personal effects. it can be consulted by requesting permission from the Institute of France.
 The house is also a regular venue for concerts of chamber music.

 Thiers was responsible for the construction of Napoleon's tomb at Les Invalides, and for the completion of the column on Place Vendôme and the Arc de Triomphe, both of which he dedicated.
 Thiers also built the ring of fortifications around Paris known as the Thiers Wall, of which a few traces can still be seen.
 The location of the wall now marks the city limits of Paris.

 A small street and square in the 16th arrondissement in Paris are named for Thiers.
 There are streets and squares named for Thiers in Bordeaux, Nancy, Tours, Fontainebleau, Melun, Meudon, Chaumont, Graion, and his native Aix-en-Provence, and there is a Lycée Thiers in Marseille.
 There were formerly statues of Thiers in a number of French towns, including Nancy and Saint-Germain-en-Laye, but some were removed in the 1970s and 1980s.